-For a further description of the Company's accounting policies regarding consolidation of VIEs, refer to Note 2.
+For a further description of the Company's accounting policies regarding consolidation of and involvement with VIEs, refer to Note 2.

 (b) Represents securities-for-securities lending transactions when the Company is acting as the lender with the corresponding asset recognized as securities received as collateral, at fair value on the Consolidated Statement of Financial Condition.